-- AUS ineligibility due to LTV >95% to 97% - AUS ineligibility due to ARM plan/type and that plan/type meets National MI's Standard ARM Guidelines in section 3.1.4
+AUS ineligibility due to LTV >95% to 97%

+AUS ineligibility due to ARM plan/type and that plan/type meets National MI's Standard ARM Guidelines in section 3.1.4

-Occupancy Loan Purpose Property Type Loan Amount Maximum LTV/CLTV Minimum FICO Maximum DTI STANDARD MARKET GUIDELINES Purchase or Rate / Term Refinance Single Family or Condo \$417,000 97%/97% 97%/105% 620 660 Per AUS Approval Single Family Condo or Co-op \$417,000 95%/105% 620 Per AUS Approval Single Family Condo or Co-op \$417,000 90%/105% 620 Per AUS Approval Primary Residence Cash-Out Refinance All All Not Eligible Not Eligible Not Eligible Construction to Permanent All All Not Eligible Not Eligible Not Eligible Purchase or Rate / Term Refinance Two-Unit \$533,850 90%/90% 95%/105% 620 660 Per AUS Approval Second Home All All All Not Eligible Not Eligible Not Eligible Investment Property All All All Not Eligible Not Eligible Not Eligible All All Manufactured Homes All Not Eligible Not Eligible Not Eligible
+Occupancy Loan Purpose Property Type Loan Amount Maximum LTV/CLTV Minimum FICO Maximum DTI STANDARD MARKET GUIDELINES Purchase or Rate / Term Refinance Single Family Condo or Co-op Manufactured Hm \$417,000 97%/97% 97%/105% 620 660 Per AUS Approval Single Family Condo or Co-op Manufactured Hm \$417,000 95%/105% 620 Per AUS Approval Primary Residence Cash-Out Refinance All All Not Eligible Not Eligible Not Eligible Construction to Permanent All All Not Eligible Not Eligible Not Eligible Purchase or Rate / Term Refinance Two-Unit \$533,850 90%/90% 95%/105% 620 660 Per AUS Approval Second Home All All All Not Eligible Not Eligible Not Eligible Investment Property All All All Not Eligible Not Eligible Not Eligible RESTRICTED MARKET GUIDELINES There are no markets identified as restricted.

-- When there are differences between agency and National MI requirements, lenders must originate to the more restrictive of the two guidelines.
-This rule applies at the level of individual policy topics. - Co-op properties are eligible in New York, New Jersey, Maryland, Illinois and Washington D.C. - Maximum Amounts for AK and HI are \$625,500 (1 unit) and \$800,775 (2 units)
+When there are differences between agency and National MI requirements, lenders must originate to the more restrictive of the two guidelines.
+This rule applies at the level of individual policy topics.

+Co-op properties are eligible in New York, New Jersey, Maryland, Illinois and Washington D.C.
+Single-wide manufactured homes must be in GSE approved/eligible developments

+Maximum Amounts for AK and HI are \$625,500 (1 unit) and \$800,775 (2 units)